 Search

-• Why use SPICT™?
+Why use SPICT™?

 Many people are still identified too late.
 This happens more often if they have worsening organ function, multiple health conditions (multimorbidity) or increasing frailty in older age.
 People with a single or main serious illness may get care that is too disease-focused.

-Identifying people earlier lets us find out what matters to them and offer a whole person review to look at symptoms, mental health problems, family, social and spiritual aspects of life.
+Identifying people earlier lets us find out what matters to them and offer a whole person review to look at symptom management, mental health problems, family, social and spiritual aspects of life.
 If we do this, more people of all ages, their families and carers can get the help and support they need to live well with changing health until they are dying.

 When someone is dying, goals of care are different and care around dying continues into bereavement.

-SPICT™ 2023 is available in many languages, and as e-SPICT™.
+SPICT™ is available in many languages, and as e-SPICT™.

 SPICT-LIS™ is adapted for lower-income countries/settings.